INDUSTRY SPECIFIC HEALTH & SAFETY

 To Register: Email Us.

-COURSE 12: ACCESSIBILITY STANDARDS FOR CUSTOMER SERVICE
+ACCESSIBILITY STANDARDS FOR CUSTOMER SERVICE

 This AODA-mandated training outlines businesses’ obligations with respect to accommodating people with disabilities.
 Different approaches one can take when interacting and assisting people with various types disabilities is also addressed.